‘Left-wing but not too preachy’ – Financial Times.

 Previous to this, I wrote Negative Capitalism: Cynicism in the Neoliberal Era, (Zero, 2013).
 Paul Mason said it ‘represents a new generation of critique by what I’ve termed graduates without a future.
 Taylor brings together incisive and provocative analysis alongside personal experience … In a time of economic meltdown and mass struggle, this book offers one way out of the current crisis.’

-Associate Lecturer at Goldsmiths, University of London, where I teach early modern European philosophy.
+Lecturer at Goldsmiths, University of London, where I teach early modern European history and philosophy.
 I also teach philosophy at the Mary Ward Centre, London, and have previously taught at the University of Roehampton.
 In May 2017 I gained a PhD in philosophy after I defended a thesis titled ‘Freedom, Power and Collective Desire in Spinoza’, with no corrections.

 Published in the New Statesman, Fair Observer, Review 31, Dust Magazine, Roar, OpenDemocracy, and Nyx, a Noctournal.
 Invited speaker on Radio 4’s Moral Maze, and Making History programme, as well as the People’s Parliament, House of Commons, and the OECD Forum in June 2017.